recvfrom/clamav-faq/mirrors/MirrorHowto.md

 ### 1. Request a rsync account

-Before starting the setup, [contact the mirror maintainers](mailto:rsteinme@cisco.com,jesler@cisco.com) to verify that there is a need for another mirror in your country.
+Before starting the setup, [contact the mirror maintainers](http://lists.clamav.net/cgi-bin/mailman/listinfo/clamav-mirrors) by sigining up on the Mirrors mailing list to verify that there is a need for another mirror in your country.

 ### 2. Configure your web server